slawomirbuczek/Minesweeper-REST-API/README.md

 # Minesweeper-ranking
 Global ranking - backend for my [Minesweeper](https://github.com/slawomirbuczek/Minesweeper) android app.
 Deployed on Heroku.
 Ranking contains records of each game won during playing on the android app.
-Players credentials and records are stored in Heroku Postgres.
+Players requestCredentials and records are stored in Heroku Postgres.

 ## Current functionalities:
 * registration & login;